Quick summary

 According to the Labour Office of the Czech Republic, the subsistence minimum cannot be applied to a dependent child, a person receiving an old-age pension, a person with a third-degree disability, and a person over 68 years of age.

-As of 1 January 2023, the living wage and subsistence minimum have been increased, the current amounts (in 2025) are as follows:
+This year the living wage and subsistence minimum have been increased, the current amounts for 2026 are as follows:

 - Subsistence minimum: CZK 3 130